kyma-project/kyma/docs/04-operation-guides/security/sec-06-access-expose-kiali-grafana.md

 >**NOTE:** The OAuth2 Proxy supports a wide range of other well-known authentication services or OpenID Connect for custom solutions.
 To find instructions for other authentication services, see the [list of supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider).

-1. Create a new OpenID Connect application for your identity provider.
-Set the callback URL to the `/oauth2/callback` path of your service, for example, `https://kiali.kyma.example.com/oauth2/callback`.
+1. Create a new OpenID Connect application for your identity provider and set the callback URL to the `/oauth2/callback` path of your service.

+   For example, if your Kyma cluster is reachable under `kyma.example.com`, use `https://kiali.kyma.example.com/oauth2/callback`.

    > **TIP:** The subdomain is already exposed by default.
 Simply change the root domain to your cluster domain.

    Your identity provider will return a client ID, a client secret, and a token issuer URL.